← Back

 A table showing device and language on GA4 (blurred at the request of client)

-Yandex Search results page showing Phuket Shooters in second place
+Google Search results page showing Phuket Shooters in first place for a Chinese language query

-Outcomes: From not existing, the website ranked highly for common queries and was often already ahead of local competitors.
-It even, in some circumstances, beat national competition.
+From nothing, the website now ranks highly for common queries and was often already ahead of long-established local competitors.
+It even, in some circumstances, outranked competitors for national-level searches.

 Continuous Improvement